VeraVisions/nuclide/README.md

 **A**: If any time is spent rewriting CS from scratch, then it should be done without any license/engine restrictions.
 FTE QW runs on more platforms and architectures than Half-Life ever will and we have vastly more control over it.

-**Q**: Can you not play CS 1.5 on Linux with this russian engine hack that violates the GPL and the Half-Life SDK?
+**Q**: Can you not play CS 1.5 on Linux with this *engine hack* that violates the GPL and the Half-Life SDK?

 **A**: Lol.
 You miss the point.
 And no. That wouldn't work.